 - Toss a few treats in the carrier

 - Use Feliway® pheromone spray or wipes on the carrier

 Our Stance on Declawing

 In 2016, our practice collectively came to the decision to stop performing medically unnecessary feline declaw surgery.
 There are some instances, such as tumors, infections, or trauma that may make the procedure medically necessary.
-After thorough discussion and research, however, we feel that it is undoubtedly in our feline patients’ best interest to discontinue this practice unless medically necessary.
+After thorough discussion and research, however, we feel that it is undoubtedly in our cat patients’ best interest to discontinue this practice unless medically necessary.